In this guide

 - Are there single-month CPI markets?

-- Absolutely — PolyGram offers markets tied to individual CPI publication dates (for instance, "Will April 2026 CPI increase 0.4% month-over-month?") alongside markets tracking year-long inflation trajectories.
+- Absolutely — PolyGram offers granular monthly contracts (for instance, "Will April 2026 CPI increase 0.4% month-on-month?") alongside broader annual outlook markets.

 - How does inflation affect other prediction markets?

-- Inflation surprises on the upside typically reshape rate-cut expectations (reducing probability), equity valuations (compressing multiples), and precious metals (strengthening prices).
-Recognising these linkages enables traders to exploit opportunities across multiple markets simultaneously.
+- Inflation readings above projections typically reshape interest rate expectations (reducing probability of rate reductions), equity valuations (compressing multiples), and precious metals (strengthening demand).
+Recognising these interdependencies enables sophisticated cross-market strategies.